53apnil/second_sem_project/README.md

             ex. /home/swapnil/project
             Uncomment the graph font and if given font exists in your system then ok else change it to available fonts. ex./usr/share/fonts/truetype/ttf-khmeros-core/KhmerOSsys.ttf
-            change the output directory to your new created directory. ex./home/swapnil/project
+            Change the output directory to your new created directory. ex./home/swapnil/project

 To run the project-